 Bio-Path Holdings Announces First Patient Dosed in Phase 1/1b Clinical Trial of BP1001-A in Solid Tumors

-Phase 1/1b Clinical Trial Evaluating Ability of BP1001-A to Treat Patients with Solid Tumors, Including Ovarian, Endometrial, Pancreatic and Breast Cancer

-/EIN News/ -- HOUSTON, Dec.
-07, 2022 (GLOBE NEWSWIRE) -- Bio-Path Holdings, Inc., (NASDAQ:BPTH), a biotechnology company leveraging its proprietary DNAbilize® antisense RNAi nanoparticle technology to develop a portfolio of targeted nucleic acid cancer drugs, today announced the enrollment and dosing of the first patient in a Phase 1/1b clinical trial of BP1001-A (liposomal Grb2) in patients with solid tumors, including ovarian, endometrial, pancreatic and breast cancer.
+HOUSTON, Dec.
+07, 2022 (GLOBE NEWSWIRE) -- Bio-Path Holdings, Inc., BPTH, a biotechnology company leveraging its proprietary DNAbilize® antisense RNAi nanoparticle technology to develop a portfolio of targeted nucleic acid cancer drugs, today announced the enrollment and dosing of the first patient in a Phase 1/1b clinical trial of BP1001-A (liposomal Grb2) in patients with solid tumors, including ovarian, endometrial, pancreatic and breast cancer.

 "The dosing of the first patient in this study of BP1001-A is an important achievement that brings us closer to delivering this potentially life-saving treatment to patients with solid tumor cancers that have few or limited treatment options," said Peter Nielsen, President and Chief Executive Officer of Bio-Path Holdings.
 "Solid tumors continue to be a treatment challenge with many therapies failing to provide durable benefit to patients.
 We are excited and hopeful that BP1001-A will prove to be both safe and effective in fighting these most difficult to treat tumors."